markdown-ja/markdown.jp/en/organization.markdown

 ## Foundation

-Japanese Markdown User Group is founded on Sep 3, 2013.
+The Japanese Markdown User Group is founded on Sep 3, 2013.

 ## Form of Organization

-Japanese Markdown User Group is not incorporated yet.
-At this time, the President, Ishibashi Hideto, is responsible for group activities of Japanese Markdown User Group, except activities out of his management.
+The Japanese Markdown User Group is not incorporated yet.
+At this time, the President, Ishibashi Hideto, is responsible for group activities of the Japanese Markdown User Group, except activities out of his management.

-Copyright materials also belongs to Ishibashi Hideto.
+Copyright materials also belong to Ishibashi Hideto.

-After incorporation, every rights and liabilities are transfered to the legal entity.
+After incorporation, every right and liabilities are transferred to the legal entity.

 ## Membership